jalexisg/SET08103/labs/lab09/README.md

 ### Updating the GitHub Actions Script

 We are going to modify our existing *build* stage in our GitHub Actions script so it pushes the built JAR file to GitHub Releases.
-We could add this as a seperate stage but as the build stage already creates a jar file we will append our deployment action at the end of the stage.
+We could add this as a separate stage but as the build stage already creates a jar file we will append our deployment action at the end of the stage.

 ```yml
       build: